Vince Lombardi: 1960–1966

 Including postseason but excluding exhibition games, Lombardi compiled a 105–35–6 (.740) record as head coach, and never suffered a losing season.
 He led the Packers to three consecutive NFL championships — in 1965, 1966, and 1967 — a feat accomplished only once before in the history of the league, by Curly Lambeau, co-founder of the Packers, who coached the team to their first three straight NFL Championships in 1929, 1930, and 1931.
 At the conclusion of the 1966 and 1967 seasons, Lombardi's Packers won the first two Super Bowls, for championships in five of seven seasons.

+During his tenure in Green Bay, Lombardi had considerable authority over off-the-field matters.
+For instance, he effectively blocked the American Football League's attempt to place an expansion team in Milwaukee by invoking the Packers' exclusive lease at Milwaukee County Stadium.
+He also effectively vetoed the rival league's plans for a 1966 exhibition game in Milwaukee.
+Businessman Marvin Fishman had asked county officials for permission to use the stadium.
+However, county officials replied that Fishman had to get approval from Lombardi, and Lombardi wasn't willing to go along.
+In his capacity as general manager, Lombardi represented the Packers at league meetings and exercised the team's voting rights.

 Packers Sweep

 As coach of the Packers, Lombardi converted Notre Dame quarterback and Heisman Trophy winner Paul Hornung to a full-time halfback.
 Lombardi also designed a play for fullback Jim Taylor: both guards, Jerry Kramer and Fuzzy Thurston, pulled to the outside and blocked downfield while Taylor would "run to daylight" — i.e., wherever the defenders weren't.
 This was a play that he had originally developed with the Giants for Frank Gifford.
 It soon became known as the Packers sweep (or Lombardi sweep), though Lombardi openly admitted it was based on an old single wing concept.